netbeast/docs/chapters/compatibilities/currently_running_on.md

 >http://IP_assigned:49160

-## Netbeast as Desktop App

-Netbeast has been adapted to be compiled as desktop application with electron.
-You can see the project repository [here](https://github.com/netbeast/dashboard/tree/electron)

-There you will find all the necessary information and steps to compile the code according to you operative system.

-- Don't forget to install github to have the best user experience.

-It has been tested and compiled on:

-- Linux: 32 & 64 bits
-- Mac OSX
-- Windows: 32&64 bits

 ## Netbeast on Open-WRT

 We have compiled Netbeast for Open-WRT.
 The only thing you need to do is compile Nodejs on it, see [this](https://netbeast.co/blog/how-to-cross-compile-nodejs-for-openwrt) and install Netbeast in any of this ways.